celeritas-project/celeritas/doc/implementation/geant4-interface.rst

    :members:
    :no-link:

-The SetupOptionsMessenger can be instantiated with a reference to a global SetupOptions instance in order to provide a Geant4 "UI" macro interface to an app's Celeritas options.
+The :cpp:class:`SetupOptionsMessenger` can be instantiated with a reference to a global :cpp:class:`SetupOptions` instance in order to provide a Geant4 "UI" macro interface to an app's Celeritas options.

 .. doxygenclass:: celeritas::SetupOptionsMessenger